All clear.

 Accounts Receivable

 Montgomery County Government leases building space to several State and non-profit entities, and also enters into inter-local agreements with other local governments.
-Accounts and Budgets reconciles 17 leases contracts and agreements for an annual total exceeding $1,500,000.
+Accounts and Budgets reconciles these contracts and agreements annually.

 ^ Back to top